ansys/pyfluent/doc/source/user_guide/index.rst

 and the API topic :ref:`ref_launcher_launcher`.

 PyFluent can create and initialize multiple, independent session objects.
-Each session object providings full access to Fluent capabilities relevant to the session's current mode (solution or meshing).
+Each session object provides full access to the Fluent capabilities relevant to the session's current mode (solution or meshing).

 Solution mode session